 It would be tough for Ellis to get lost – she has a lot of folks looking out for her.
-Her father, Ronald, who, at his whit’s end, brought her to the gym all those years ago, still has a hand in her coaching.
-And her two brothers, Ronald Jr. (also her coach) and Rashidi, are both Golden Gloves winners who and have gone on to pro careers.
+Her father, Ronald, who, at his wits' end, brought her to the gym all those years ago, still has a hand in her coaching.
+And her two brothers, Ronald Jr. (also her coach) and Rashidi, are both Golden Gloves winners who've gone on to pro careers.

-Ellis also had a network of gyms in the Greater Boston area to work when things went haywire in the Spring of 2020.
+Ellis also had a network of gyms in the Greater Boston area where she could work out when things went haywire in the Spring of 2020.
 COVID-19 pulled the plug on the Americas Continental Qualifiers [in Argentina] and saw the Olympics postponed for a full year.
-She trained in the neighboring towns of Newton and Peabody and, mostly, at Private Jewels Fitness in her hometown of Lynn.
+She trained in the neighbouring towns of Newton and Peabody and, mostly, at Private Jewels Fitness in her hometown of Lynn.

 “I had my own key,” she said.
 “And could come and go as I pleased.”

 She’s a 2016 Golden Gloves champion, currently ranked 12th in the world in her weight class and number-one in the United States.
 Ellis said she “was robbed” – with a good-natured smile – by “some Russian” [Nune Asatrian, by decision] in the quarters of the pre-Tokyo Strandja Tournament in Bulgaria in February.
 A few weeks later, though, at Spain’s Boxam Tournament, she took gold alongside her USA teammate Naomi Graham.